dhurimkelmendi/EventLoggingLibrary/README.md

 ---

 ## Code Coverage
 The library includes unit tests to ensure reliability.
 All core functionalities are tested thoroughly to ensure edge cases are covered.
+97.92% Test coverage.

 ---